Electronic evidence in opposition and section 45 proceedings

 Documents served electronically are deemed to have been served the day the document is transmitted [sections 46(6) and 71(6) of the Regulations].
 The day of transmission is determined by the day of the party sending the transmission.
-For example, a document sent from Vancouver at 11:00pm (Pacific Time) on March 31 received at 3:00am (Atlantic Time) is deemed to have been served in Halifax on March 31.
+For example, a document sent from Vancouver at 11:00pm (Pacific Time) on March 31 received in Halifax at 3:00am (Atlantic Time) is deemed to have been served in Halifax on March 31.

-III.4 Notice to the Registrar
+III.4 Notification to the Registrar

 III.4.a Proof of service

 If the Registrar asks for proof of service, a party will have one month to provide that proof, or else that document will be deemed not to have been served [sections 46(9) and 71(9) of the Regulations].
 The Registrar will consider the following as proof of service:

 - TMOB's E-services: Copy of the online confirmation automatically generated by the system.